| ||Maps provided by

 Find Caribbean cruise deals

-View 59 port reviews of St. Barth's cruises
+View 59 port reviews of St. Barts cruises

 Read more about Caribbean cruises

-That's quite a lofty success for a stony, volcanic, eight-square-mile island with no fresh water and little workable land.
+That's quite a lofty status for a stony, volcanic, eight-square-mile island that claims no fresh water and little workable land.
 Named for Christopher Columbus' brother, Bartolomeo, St. Barthelemy is located near the northern end of the Lesser Antilles group in the West Indies, 15 miles east of St. Martin.

 Many St. Bartians are descendants of 17th-century settlers from Brittany and Normandy.
 In the 18th century, France leased the island to Sweden in exchange for trading rights to the Baltic.
 Almost a century later, locals voted to restore rule to the French.
-Today, St. Barth's, population 6,500, is a dependency of the French overseas department of Guadeloupe.
+Today, St. Barts, with its population of about 9,000, is a dependency of the French overseas department of Guadeloupe.

-Surrounded by elegant designer boutiques, topless beaches, vibrant nightlife and waterfront bistros, it's easy to think you are in the South of France.
-St. Barth's even has its own Riviera-like festival calendar, including winter music and film festivals and a spring food festival.
+Taking in the island's topless beaches, vibrant nightlife and waterfront bistros -- not to mention hearing French spoken -- it's easy to imagine you've been transported to the south of France (Antibes or St. Tropez).
+St. Barts even features its own Riviera-like festival calendar, including winter music and film festivals and a spring food festival.

 Print the entire port review.